Reports to: Manager of Education and Outreach

 Position Description:

 The sky is the limit, and new ideas are not only welcomed but encouraged.
-We can’t wait to see what our next Community Outreach Specialist can do.
+We can’t wait to see what our next Peer Support Groups Coordinator can do.

 To perform this job successfully, you must be able to perform the following satisfactorily; other duties may be assigned.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.